asteroid-lang/vscode-support/README.md

 ## Installation

-To use the extension with Visual Studio Code, copy the folder 'asteroid-syntax-highlighter' into the `<user home>/.vscode/extensions` folder while Visual Studio Code is running.
-Verify that the extension was installed in the extensions tab.
+To use the extension with Visual Studio Code, copy the folder 'asteroid-syntax-highlighter' into the folder where VS Code stores extensions on your system.
+Under Linux/Macos this is the folder `<user home>/.vscode/extensions`.
+Restart VS Code and verify that the extension was installed in the extensions tab.